People

 DPIR, Manor Road Building, Manor Road, Oxford, OX1 3UQ

-Outside of academia, he has previously worked for the Office of Barack Obama, The Brookings Institution, the Center for AI Safety, OMFIF, and University College London.
-And his writing and research have previously been featured in the New York Times, Financial Times, Vox, Politico, Bloomberg, and Jacobin.
+Prior to my role at Google DeepMind, I worked at the personal office of Barack and Michelle Obama, The Brookings Institution, and the Centre for the Governance of AI.
+My writing and research—much of which is captured on this website—has previously been featured in the New York Times, Financial Times, Vox, Politico, Bloomberg, and Jacobin.

-Prior to joining the Oxford DPIR, he received his MSc in Political Science and Political Economy from The London School of Economics.
-He received his BA in Philosophy, Politics, and Economics from Brown University.
+Prior to joining Oxford, I received my MSc in Political Science and Political Economy as a Fulbright Scholar at the London School of Economics.
+And I received my BA in Philosophy, Politics, and Economics from Brown University.

 Publications